Year - 2026

 After check-out we board our charter motocoach at 9:00am for the journey over the 1937 built Lions Gate Bridge spanning over the Vancouver Harbor.
 Our motorcoach will take us on a circle tour of Stanley Park including stops at Lumberman's Arch and Prospect Point gift shops and Lookout!
 We continue through downtown Vancouver along Beach Avenue with a stop at the Roundhouse Community Arts & Recreation Center to view Canada's acclaimed Canadian Pacific Railway 4-4-0 locomotive No. 374 inside the Roundhouse.
 We will have an early lunch at 11:30am at Queen Elizabeth Park at the Season In The Park Restaurant, overlooking Vancouver City.
 After lunch we take a walking tour of the ex-Volcano and it's Queen Elizabeth "Quarry Garden" within the Volcano interior with a stop at the Bloedel 'Domed' Conservatory.

 We then depart for the Central Station Depot as a very special transcontinenal passenger train is waiting for us called “The Canadian” operated by Via Rail Canada.
-Train boarding begins at 2:30pm and departs Vancouver at 3:00pm SHARP!
-First call for dinner in the Dining Car is at 5:00pm.
+Train boarding begins at 2:30pm and departs Vancouver at 3:00pm.
+Our group is in first class sleepers and once you get all settled into your private cabin the first call for dinner in the Dining Car is at 5:00pm.
 Join your tour guide in the Dome car for "Appies and a Mimosa Cocktail" as we roll Eastbound towards the Fraser and Thompson River Canyons.
 With June being the longest days of sunlight we will enjoy the scenic views of both canyons since sunset is roughly 9:00pm and darkness at 9:30pm.

 🍽 lunch, dinner

-Sunrise is shortly after 5:00am and we will be near Blue River, BC, unless you're still sleeping.
+Sunrise is shortly after 5:00am and we will be near Blue River, BC.
 If we are running on-time No. 2 will depart from Blue River at 5:11am.
 After departing here the Canadian Rockies comes into view.
 Head up into the dome car and enjoy the spectacular show that will unwind as we continue our journey deeper into the Rockies.
 Breakfast begins at 6:30am and ends at 9:30am.
-Coffee, muffins, juices and fruit will be available at 6:00am for anyone who wants something prior to Breakfast in the dining car.
+Coffee, muffins, juices and fruit will be available at 6:00am for anyone who wants something prior to breakfast in the dining car.
 We will be assigned to one of two dining cars upon boarding the Canadian in Vancouver.
 We will also be offered a choice of meal times.
 As we roll eastbound watch for Bears, Moose, Elk, Deer, Beavers and Muskrats in the rivers and creeks.
 Lots of wildlife today!!
-The Canadian will arrive into Jasper, Alberta at 11:00am (Mountain Time) and the schedule calls for it to depart at 12:30pm but it is unclear at this time what will really happen.
-A lot of Jasper was burnt down during the summer of 2024 from a forest fire and for awhile the train did not even make a stop at Jasper.
-This is one of the reasons why we are staying on the train until the next stop at Hinton at 1:45pm.
-But there is also another reason as the tracks east of Jasper are still running through the Rockies and for the next 48 miles you will be treated to more spectacular mountain scenery.
-Finally our train rolls into Hinton at 1:45pm.
-You will have enough time to enjoy lunch in the dining car before arrival.
+The Canadian will arrive into Jasper, Alberta at 11:00am (Mountain Time) .

-At Hinton we detrain and board our waiting charter motorcoach for the journey back to Jasper except we will not stop.
-Instead we will head south on the famous Icefield Parkway headed deeper into the Canadian Rockies.
+We transfer from the train to our charter motorcoach and then we will head south on the famous Icefield Parkway headed deeper into the Canadian Rockies.
 We will make several photo stops on the parkway including at the famous Columbia Icefields.
-After visiting the icefields we continue south on the parkway for another 6 miles to Saskatchewan River Crossing and hotel check-in at the **Crossing Resort.
+After visiting the icefields we continue south on the parkway for another 6 miles to Saskatchewan River Crossing and hotel check-in at the Star Crossing Resort.
+Dinner at your own leisure at the hotels restaurant.

 The spectacular scenery of the Canadian Rockies on the Icefield Parkway